 - 1. Assess rhythm regularity. - a.
 Determine if P waves are present and if P-P is regular.
 They may be a little difficult to see in some strips, but find two you can see and use that measure to look for subtle indications of P waves buried in other waves or segments.
-In all 4 AV blocks, the P-P must be present and essentially regular. - b.
+In all the AV blocks, the P-waves must be present and the P-P interval essentially regular. - b.
 R-R may be regular or irregular depending on degree of block - 2.
 Assess the relationship of the P waves to the QRS complexes.
 More P waves than QRS complexes?
-It must be a heart block if the P-P is regular. - 3.
+It must be an AVB if the P-P is regular. - 3.
 Measure all the PR intervals for the P waves immediately preceding each QRS.
 Are they fixed (same PRI for each complex) or variable? - 4.
 Measure the width of the QRS.
 Is it normal or wide?